lmammino/loige.co/content/posts/2019-08-15_lean-npm-packages/index.md

 Every time you run `npm install` you basically start to get so many files that you might feel like you are downloading the entire internet!

-There are even tools that try to scout for `node_modules` folders in your system and get rid of them (E.g. [`wipe-modules`](https://www.npmjs.com/package/wipe-modules)) and people getting their backups polluted by the ([ref]())
+There are even tools that try to scout for `node_modules` folders in your system and get rid of them (E.g. [`wipe-modules`](https://www.npmjs.com/package/wipe-modules)) and people getting their backups polluted by having a 💩-ton of `node_modules` folders with too many files in it ([see tweet](https://t.co/2KirOXF2v2)).

 Some people like to make fun of this issue or they just complain about it.
 In this article, I don't want to do any of those things.
 I'd rather prefer to be a little bit more constructive and try to share some simple techniques to keep your NPM modules as lean as possible, so that other developers will save bandwidth and time when pulling your modules from NPM!

 ## Repository vs Registry

 In some languages like Go or PHP, what you have in a module repository is exactly what you get through the package manager when trying to install the module.
 This is because the code you download through the package manager is actually coming straight from the repository (or from a proxy that keeps a copy of the repository).
-In this cases the structure of your repository is fundamentally tied to the file structure of your module: what you get by installing a module is pretty much what you would get by cloning the repository.
+In this cases, the structure of your repository is fundamentally tied to the file structure of your module: what you get by installing a module is pretty much what you would get by cloning the repository.

 NPM doesn't work this way.
 In fact, NPM allows you to selectively push files into the registry, so you might end up with a very different file structure compared to what you have in your git repository.